Jesse Little: NASCAR

 Little moved to B. J. McLeod Motorsports' No. 78 for the 2021 season.
 He lost his ride with McLeod's team to Josh Williams in 2022.
 On December 22, it was announced that Little would drive for Young's Motorsports in the Truck Series for at least 12 races with the No. 02, splitting with Kaz Grala.
 Little also ran a one-off Xfinity event at Phoenix, replacing Jesse Iwuji, who was at his military duties.

 On September 14, 2022, Little announced that he would retire from NASCAR after the 2022 UNOH 200 at Bristol.

 Post-racing career

-On April 21, 2025, it was revealed that Little will serve as the vice president of business development for Sam Hunt Racing.
+On April 21, 2025, it was revealed that Little would serve as the vice president of business development for Sam Hunt Racing.

 Personal life

-He is the son of former NASCAR driver Chad Little.
+Little is the son of former NASCAR driver Chad Little.
 They are not related to NASCAR on Fox pit reporter Jamie Little.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)